-However, Drunken Noodles are a tasty example of asian “fusion food” in its truest form.
-This dish became popular in Thailand, after Chinese immigrants crossed the borders in surrounding countries and started selling the common street-food dish, Phat Si Ew, made with wide noodles.
+However, Drunken Noodles are a tasty example of Asian “fusion food” in its truest form.
+After Chinese immigrants crossed the borders in surrounding countries, this dish became popular in Thailand and started selling the common street-food dish, Phat Si Ew, made with wide noodles.

-The biggest difference between Phat Si Ew and Pad Kee Mao is that over time, the Thai people added spicy peppers and sweet Thai basil.
+The biggest difference between Phat Si Ew and Pad Kee Mao is that the Thai people added spicy peppers and sweet Thai basil over time.
 A brilliantly fragrant addition, in my opinion.

-In fact, there are many stories of how these noodles became known as Drunken Noodles, due to the fact that there is no alcohol in the recipe.
+There are many different stories of how these noodles became known as Drunken Noodles because there is no alcohol in the recipe.